This story was originally published and last updated .

 Since the rollout is just starting, it may still take a bit until you can schedule messages on your phone.
 You can check if you got in on the feature by tapping and holding the send button in a chat, which should either open the schedule dialog or the old MMS subject interface.
 In the former case, a new dialog pops up that lets you schedule a message — but note that it will only be sent if your phone is turned on and has a connection at the time.
 You can either choose from a collection of predefined times and dates or select a specific moment.
 The scheduled message will appear in your chat as a preview, which you can tap if you want to delete or change the text.

 Above: Tap and hold the send button to schedule.
 Below: Tweak the scheduled messages by tapping it.

 If you wonder how to add an MMS subject line with scheduled messages enabled, look for a new Show subject field entry in the three-dot overflow menu in the top right corner of a chat.

 You'll still be able to add MMS subjects in the overflow menu.

 Ever since Google axed Allo and started focusing on RCS, it's been putting in a lot of effort into making Messages a viable alternative to Facebook Messenger, WhatsApp, and Co.
 On top of features like categories and intelligent attachment suggestions, it's even gained some SMS-specific tricks like an option to automatically delete one-time passwords after 24 hours.
-You can download the latest release on the Play Store or over at APK Mirror, but note that not even the beta will necessarily enable schedule send for you.
-You'll have to wait and hope that the server-side rollout reaches you sooner rather than later.
+You can download the latest release on the Play Store or over at APK Mirror, but note that schedule send is rolling out as a server-side switch, so using the latest app version won't necessarily make the feature appear for you.

-The article has been updated to reflect that scheduled messages are rolling out more widely.
+The article has been updated to reflect that schedule send is now official.